folk-js/folkjs/README.md

 # Folk Canvas

 > ⚠️ This project is still in an active research phase.
-It hasn't been published to NPM yet, but our work is open and you're more than welcome to take a look, poke around, and trying things out.
+It hasn't been published to NPM yet, but our work is open and you're more than welcome to take a look, poke around, and try things out.

 ## Explorations